Value - Door Kegerator Conversion Kit (Less Cylinder)

 - 5-1/8" long nipple shank assembly.
 The one-piece construction prevents leaks, and the barbed fitting allows easy connection of the beer line assembly.
 Includes shank, forged brass locknut, plastic flange, coupling nut, sleeve, and snap ring.

 - Premium quality chrome plated solid brass beer faucet.
-Features a chrome plated forged brass body, a Teflon lever washer for smooth consistent performance and easy operation, a solid brass faucet lever, and a chrome plated bonnet, shaft, and collar.
+Features a chrome plated forged brass body, a PTFE lever washer for smooth consistent performance and easy operation, a solid brass faucet lever, and a chrome plated bonnet, shaft, and collar.

 - High gloss black plastic faucet knob.